-Beer Waste Saves Montana Town $1 Million On Water Treatment
+Beer Waste Helps Montana Town Save Money On Water Treatment

 Revis led a pilot project here last summer to try to do just that.
 Bozeman worked with a local brewery to feed its beer waste to the treatment plant's bacteria at just the right time in just the right dosage.

-"This is super simplified, but like, if they're eating their french fries, they need a little ketchup with it.
+"This is super-simplified, but like, if they're eating their french fries, they need a little ketchup with it.
 So to get the nitrate out, you dose a little carbon, and the bugs are happier," Revis explained.

 She says it worked.

-Revis and her team got the idea from a small town about 300 miles to the north near the Canadian border.
+Revis and her team got the idea from a small town about 300 miles to the north near the border with Canada.

-On a recent Friday night, the tap room at Triple Dog Brewing in Havre, Mont., population 10,000, is packed.
+On a recent Friday night, the taproom at Triple Dog Brewing in Havre, Mont., population 10,000, is packed.

 Three years ago, the town's wastewater plant manager approached brewery owner Michael Garrity with the idea of using leftover barley from making beer to feed his microbes.

-"With my knowledge of brewing and fermentation, I said 'Why aren't we doing this?
+"With my knowledge of brewing and fermentation, I said, 'Why aren't we doing this?
 This sounds amazing,'" Garrity says.

 If it worked, the little town could potentially avoid having to spend $1 million upgrading its wastewater plant to meet new, more stringent clean water standards.